Calakmul: Etymology

-Calakmul is a modern name; according to Cyrus L. Lundell, who named the site.
-In Maya, ca means "two", lak means "adjacent", and mul signifies any artificial mound or pyramid, so Calakmul is the "City of the Two Adjacent Pyramids".
-In ancient times the city core was known as Ox Te' Tuun, meaning "Three Stones".
+Calakmul is a modern name; according to Cyrus L. Lundell, who named the site, in Maya, ca means "two", lak means "adjacent", and mul signifies any artificial mound or pyramid, so Calakmul is the "City of the Two Adjacent Pyramids".
+In ancient times the city core was known as Ox Te' Tuun, meaning "Place of Three Stones".
 Another name associated with the site, and perhaps a larger area around it, is Chiik Naab.
 The lords of Calakmul identified themselves as k'uhul kaanal ajaw, Divine Lords of the Snake, but the connection of the title to the actual site is ambiguous.

 Location

 Calakmul is located in Campeche state in southeastern Mexico, about 35 km north of the border with Guatemala and 38 km north of the ruins of El Mirador.
 The ruins of El Tintal are 68 km to the southwest of Calakmul and were linked to both El Mirador and Calakmul itself by causeway.
 Calakmul was about 20 km south of the contemporary city of Oxpemul and approximately 25 km southwest of La Muñeca.
 The city is located on a rise about 35 m above a large seasonal swamp lying to the west, known as the El Laberinto bajo (a Spanish word used in the region to denote a low-lying area of seasonal marshland).
 This swamp measures approximately 34 by 8 km and was an important source of water during the rainy season.
 The bajo was linked to a sophisticated water-control system including both natural and artificial features such as gullies and canals that encircled a 22 km2 area around the site core, an area considered as Inner Calakmul.
 The location of Calakmul at the edge of a bajo provided two additional advantages: the fertile soils along the edge of the swamp and access to abundant flint nodules.
 The city is situated on a promontory formed by a natural 35 m high limestone dome rising above the surrounding lowlands.
 This dome was artificially levelled by the Maya.
 During the Preclassic and Classic periods settlement was concentrated along the edge of the El Laberinto bajo, during the Classic period structures were also built on high ground and small islands in the swamp where flint was worked.

 At the beginning of the 21st century the area around Calakmul remained covered by dense forest.
 During the 1st millennium AD the area received moderate and regular rainfall, although there is less surface water available than further south in Guatemala.
 Calakumul is now located within the 1800000 acre Calakmul Biosphere Reserve.
-The area conserved within the Reserve was conceptualized by the Centro de Investigaciones Historicas y Sociales de Universidad Autónomous de Campeche (CIHS/UAC).
+The area conserved within the Reserve was conceptualized by the Centro de Investigaciones Historicas y Sociales de Universidad Autónoma de Campeche (CIHS/UAC).